icanwalkonwater/ModularBot/README.md

     implementation 'com.jesus-crie:modularbot-command:2.5.0_23'
 }
 ```
-As every module of the framework has the same version you can define a variable with the version to
+As every module of the framework has the same version you can define a global variable with the version as
-update every module at the same time.
+a shorthand to update every module at once.

 Now you can build your first instance of `ModularBot` using the `ModularBotBuilder` class which
 mirrors the behaviour of the classic `JDABuilder` but with additional methods.